top of page

 Therapy provides a weekly, consistent space for adult individuals and couples to explore emotional, psychological, and relational concerns.

-Sessions are available in person in Sag Harbor, New York, as well as through secure telehealth, allowing for flexibility based on location, schedule, and personal preference.
+Sessions are available in person in Sag Harbor, New York, as well as through telehealth, allowing for flexibility based on location, schedule, and personal preference.

 In-Person Sessions (Sag Harbor, NY)